 Super Rich (Pudding House Publications, 2008)

-Forklift, Ohio, Ginger Piglet, Milk Money, MO: Writings from the River, New Mirage Journal, Poemeleon, The New Verse News, The Oklahoma Review, The Whistling Fire, Trellis
+Cake Poetry, Festival Writer, Forklift, Ohio, Ginger Piglet, Milk Money, MO: Writings from the River, New Mirage Journal, Perspectives, Poemeleon, Pudding Magazine, The New Verse News, The Oklahoma Review, The Whistling Fire, Trellis

 Second place, Trellis Magazine sestina contest (2008); Semi-finalist, Black River chapbook competition (2007); First Prize, Poemeleon: A Journal Of Poetry mystery box contest (2007); Second place, Jean Chimsky Poetry Prize (2007); Winner of the William C. Boyce Award, which recognizes teaching excellence in the Department of English, University of Cincinnati (2007); First Prize, Writers’ Center at Chautauqua poetry contest (2006)